Kumki (soundtrack)

 Kumki is the soundtrack to the 2012 film of the same name directed by Prabhu Solomon, starring Vikram Prabhu (in his film debut) and Lakshmi Menon.
 The ten-song soundtrack consisted of seven musical numbers composed by D. Imman and written by Yugabharathi, and karaoke versions of three songs.
 Kumki is Imman's second collaboration with Solomon after Lee (2007) and Mynaa (2010).

 The soundtrack which mostly consisted of folk and melody numbers, released at a launch event in Chennai on 1 August 2012, with the album being distributed by Sony Music India.
 It received generally positive critical response with praise directed towards its compositions and lyrics and fetched Imman his maiden Tamil Nadu State Film Award for Best Music Director and Filmfare Award for Best Music Director amongst other accolades.

 Background

-"When you watch some films without music, it will just stand as plain visuals and music is the element which breathes life into the visuals.
-This holds good even for Hollywood films.
-Even in Titanic (1995), when you watch it without music, it would just appear as plain life-less ship.
-When you open the music, the ship takes life."